ecomfe/echarts-liquidfill/README.md

 ### phase {number}

 Phase of wave, in radian system.
-By default, each wave has a phase of `Math.PI / 4` larger than the previous one.
+By default, it is set to be `'auto'`, when each wave has a phase of `Math.PI / 4` larger than the previous one.

 ### period {number}

 Milliseconds that it takes to move forward a wave-length.
+By default, it is set to be `'auto'`, when the wave at the front has a greater speed.

 ### direction {string}